0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Active/Active.md

 ![svc-tgs-creds-valid](svc-tgs-creds-valid.jpg)

 Great!
 They are valid.
-But, we aren't local adminitrator.
-Neither can we use **WinRM** because port 5985 isn't open on this box.
-We can however do a number of things:
+But, we aren't local administrator.
+Neither can we use **WinRM** because port 5985 isn't open on this box and we don't know if we have this privilege or not.
+We can however do a number of things.

+### Options with a valid AD user
 1. enumerate SMB shares with the new user
 2. pull all AD users
 3. do ASREPRoasting